finalverse/libra2-core/aptos-move/libra2-vm-profiling/README.md

 to understand the performance characteristics of the VM in general.

 ## Running the Scripts
-To run the scripts, simply invoke the main binary via `cargo run -p aptos-vm-profiling`.
+To run the scripts, simply invoke the main binary via `cargo run -p libra2-vm-profiling`.
 The main binary will compile the individual scripts in release mode and then profile them.

 Each profiling pass will produce two outputs: